 While it may be uncommon to see groundwater, it’s really not that far underground!
 The roots of trees and plants go down deep to take advantage of this and in a location like White Sands National Monument, you can even dig your toes into the sand (actually, it’s gypsum that’s been deposited by runoff from the San Andreas and Sacramento Mountains) and feel how much cooler it gets!

 In White Sands, you can see a variety of scraggly looking plants such as Yucca.
 These can continue growing even when their trunk is completely covered!
 Trees and plants are great for soil retention.
-As wind blows the gypsum around, it collects at the base of the Yucca which will continue to grow, no matter how tall a dune builds up around it.
+As wind blows the gypsum around, it collects at the base of the Yucca.
+The yucca will continue to grow, no matter how tall a dune builds up around it.
 As long as its leaves are exposed to the sunlight, it can undergo photosynthesis and grow.
 In fact, there are very small Yuccas that look as if they are only 1-2ft. tall, when really, they are 10+ ft. and are simply buried!